 The global outbreak of the novel coronavirus in December 2019, or COVID-19, negatively affected our business in 2020 as testing was delayed due to patients delaying visits and our pharmaceutical partners delaying some of their drug development efforts due to office interruptions or paused clinical trial recruitment.
 In July 2020, we launched our iD test (COVID-19 PCR test) and received the FDA's emergency use authorization for use in the detection of the COVID-19 and thereafter obtained additional emergency use authorizations for other similar tests, ran some COVID-19 testing as LDTs, and also licensed and used the Saliva Direct assay to perform other COVID-19 testing.
-This testing generated \$89.5 million and \$94.7 million of revenue for the years ended December 31, 2020 and 2021, respectively.
-We expect revenue from COVID-19 testing to continue to decrease as a result of a lower prevalence of COVID-19 from successful containment efforts and the vaccination of a substantial majority of Americans, reduced testing needs of many of our clients.
+This testing generated \$94.7 million and \$22.2 million of revenue for the years ended December 31, 2021 and 2022, respectively.
+Demand for, and revenue from, our COVID-19 testing products decreased in 2022 due to the lower prevalence of COVID-19 from successful containment efforts and increased vaccination rates of a substantial majority of Americans, reduced testing needs of many of our clients, and the entrance of other testing providers in the market.
+We stopped offering PCR diagnostic tests and generating COVID-19 testing revenue in the first quarter of 2023, at which time we shifted resources from COVID-19 testing to other aspects of the business.